continuous-dems/workshop-coastal-coupling-2026/modules/02b-inside-the-workflow/index.md

 The reported `Z` range can provide a quick reality check on the elevations being processed.

-`W` reflects the recipe priorities used when sources overlap.
+`W` reflects the recipe priorities used when sources overlap; higher weight=higher priority

-Not every input provides explicit uncertainty information, so `U` may be absent or zero for some sources.
+Not every input provides explicit uncertainty information, so `U` defaults to zero.
 :::

 ---